md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Inaccurate predictions.
 * Unintended exclusion.

-Continuous monitoring and evaluation are important for reducing such risks.
+Continuous monitoring and evaluation are important for reducing such risks [5,7,45].

-#### Lack of Transparency
+### Lack of Transparency

-Complex AI systems may be difficult for users to understand.
+Complex AI systems may be difficult for users to understand [42,43,50].

 Potential consequences include: